Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

-- Among the qualified batters in MLB, his batting average ranks 60th, his on-base percentage ranks 48th, and he is 17th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 66th in batting average, 51st in on-base percentage, and 18th in slugging.

-- Devers has driven home a run in 55 games this year (41.7%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on nine occasions..
+- Devers has had at least one RBI in 41.4% of his games this year (55 of 133), with more than one RBI 22 times (16.5%).
+He has also accounted for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.